mathieucarbou/YaSolR/docs/build.md

 # How to Build Your Router

-Here is below some build examples to give you an idea of the different options and components you can use to build your router.
+Here are some build examples below to give you an idea of the different options and components you can use to build your router.
 Depending on the components you choose, you will be able to use different routing algorithms (phase control, cycle stealing) and have different precision and performance.

 All these builds can be [upgraded](#to-upgrade-your-router) further with more components.